groundhog-21/westmarch-house/README.md

 **📺 YouTube (2 minutes):**
 https://youtu.be/3nJ5RnmqvMk

-*A short guided tour of the Estate, its capabilities, and its household staff.*
+*A short guided tour of the Estate, its architecture, and its household staff.*

 ---